Demand Generation Strategy: The Complete B2B Playbook [2026]

 Tactical priorities for 2026:

-- Focus on two to three deep partnerships rather than twenty superficial ones.
-The value comes from sustained co-creation and cross-promotion, not from logo exchanges.
+- Focus on two or three deep partnerships rather than twenty superficial ones — the value comes from sustained co-creation, not logo exchanges.

-- Structure partnerships around joint content creation — co-authored research, joint webinars, shared podcasts, or bundled resources.
+- Structure partnerships around joint content: co-authored research, joint webinars, shared podcasts, or bundled resources.

-- Create clear attribution and revenue-sharing agreements upfront to avoid conflicts as pipeline materialises.
+- Agree attribution and revenue-sharing upfront to avoid conflicts as pipeline materialises.

 The Measurement Framework